 Shipping: when will my online purchase arrive?

 Orders placed online for delivery in the Charleston-metro area usually arrive the next day, depending on the time of purchase.
-We offer FREE SHIPPING across SC, NC, GA, and FL and lowcost shipping nationwide.
+We offer FREE SHIPPING on orders over $30 across SC, NC, GA, and FL and lowcost shipping nationwide.
 Products generally ship next business day (M-F) from Charleston via priority mail.
 Please contact us directly at 843-297-0462 if you have any questions about your order.
-Orders placed after 12/15/15 might not arrive by Christmas.

 Extra Virgin Olive Oil